x74353/Amphetamine_Localization/README.md

 <b>1.
 Placeholders:</b> Do not remove placeholder characters such as '%@', '%li', '\n', etc. Rearrange placeholder characters as needed to fit the grammar of the target language.

 <b>2.
-Proper Nouns/Capitalization:</b> Amphetamine, and branded features such as Triggers, Drive Alive, etc. should always be capitalized.
-In most cases, should not be translated.
+Proper Nouns/Capitalization:</b> Amphetamine, and branded features such as Triggers, Drive Alive, etc. should always be capitalized when the target language supports this.

 <b>3.
 Sarcasm/Cheekiness:</b> Remove sarcastic humor if it doesn't work in the target language.